Fast methods to compute the Riemann zeta function: Introduction

-We wish to make two remarks about the structure and the presentation of our algorithm to compute cubic sums.
-This algorithm is the essential component of our $t^{4/13+o_{\lambda}(1)}$ method to compute $\zeta(1/2+it)$.
-First, the cubic sums algorithm is essentially a generalization of algorithm of~\cite{HI} to compute quadratic sums, except it incorporates the FFT and a few additional ideas.
-This is discussed at length in Section 3.
-Second, our motivation for deriving the cubic sums algorithm is to enable efficient enough evaluations of such sums rather than obtain elegant asymptotic expressions for them.
-For example, in Section 4 we describe how the algorithm involves evaluating certain exponential integrals, and in Section 5 we show how to compute each of these integrals separately.
-By doing so, we obscure that some of these integrals might combine in a manner that collapses them.
+We wish to make two remarks about the structure and the presentation of the cubic sums algorithm, which, as mentioned earlier, is the essential component of our $t^{4/13+o_{\lambda}(1)}$ method.
+First, as discussed in \textsection{3}, the algorithm generalizes that of~\cite{Hi} to compute quadratic exponential sums, except it incorporates the FFT and a few additional ideas.
+Second, our motivation for deriving the algorithm is to enable efficient enough evaluations of cubic sums rather than obtain elegant asymptotic expressions for them.
+So, for example, we describe in \textsection{4} how the algorithm involves evaluating certain exponential integrals, then we show in \textsection{5} how to compute each of these integrals separately.
+By doing so, however, we obscure that some of these integrals might combine in a manner that collapses them.
 We do not concern ourselves with combining or simplifying such integrals since this does not improve the complexity exponent of our method to compute zeta.

-To summarize, sections 4 \& 5 communicate the details of the cubic sums algorithm.
-If one merely wishes to overview the general structure without getting too involved in the details, then Section 3 might suffice.
+To summarize, \textsection{4} and \textsection{5} communicate the details of the cubic sums algorithm.
+If one merely wishes to overview the general structure without getting too involved in the details, then \textsection{3} might suffice.